PrefectHQ/prefect/docs/concepts/flow-runners.md

 The default flow runner is configured by the agent.
 Currently, the agent does not allow the default to be changed.
 A `SubprocessFlowRunner` will always be used.

 ## Types of flow runners

 The following flow runners are available:

-- Universal
+- `UniversalFlowRunner` is the base flow runner
-- Subprocess
+- `SubprocessFlowRunner` runs flows in a local subprocess
-- Docker
+- `DockerFlowRunner` runs flows in a Docker container
-- Kubernetes (planned)
+- `KubernetesFlowrunner` (planned for a future release)

 See the [`prefect.flow_runners` API reference](/api-ref/prefect/flow-runners/) for descriptions of each flow runner.